cbuchko/old-website/_posts/2020-07-26-community-script-2.md

 Sorry Dean, we're in the middle of a weirdly intense conversation and I'm having a really hard time following it.

 <p class = "character"> THE DEAN </p>
-Oh, I was gonna let you know about the anti-pacifism riot in the quad but this seems much more important.
+I was gonna let you know about the anti-pacifism riot in the quad but this seems much more important.
 What's going on?

 <p class = "character"> ABED </p>
 We're talking about the pressures of society and how we often have expectations thrust upon us.